glanzkaiser/glanzshamzs/Julia/Simulations/Readme.md

 ### Packages used
 1. folium package is used for graphs visualization and providing an interactive vizualization of results.
-2. Graphs.jl is used to represent the directed graph structure object along with meta related to spatial information.
+2. Graphs.jl is used for image processing tasks
 3. OpenStreetMapX.jl package is used to load the data from the OpenStreetMap.org project and processes such graphs with Julia.